nicsig/config/.vim/after/plugin/README/README.md

 ##
 # Guard
-## Should I put a guard in those scripts?
-Why?
+## Why should I put a guard in those scripts?

-If you can, yes.

-A script  shouldn't be  sourced if  the plugin it  configures has  been disabled while we debug some issue (`$ vim -Nu /tmp/vimrc`).
+A script  shouldn't be  sourced if  the plugin it  configures has  been disabled while we debug some issue.
-Otherwise, you may be able to reproduce a bug, that no one else will.

-Note that for the scripts which  are not associated with any third-party plugin:
+Note that there is  no possible guard for scripts which  are not associated with any third-party plugin, like:

    - nop.vim
-   - matchparen_toggle.vim
    - tidy_tab_completion.vim

-The only possible guard, is an ad-hoc one:

-    if exists('g:no_after_plugin')
-        finish
-    endif

 ## Which template should I follow?